FAIR-CA-indicators/FAIR-CA-indicators.github.io/README.md

 * Workshop at [COMBINE 2022](https://combine-org.github.io/author/combine-2022/) supported by EOSC.

 ## Outreach and open material
+* Presentation at EOSC Symposium in Prague, November 14-17, 2022
 * Presentation at ICSB 2022 in Berlin, October 11, 2022
 * Poster at COMBINE 2022 in Berlin, October 6-8, 2022